flnews_post_proc

 FUP_GROUP

-Leave this field empty to ignore the precise group.
+Leave this field empty to ignore the exact group.

 DEFAULT: EMPTY